klust/LUMI-BE-training-materials/docs/intro-evolving/03-Access.md

 LUMI would be managed.
 Users themselves cannot do a lot without a project as all a user has on LUMI is a small personal disk space which is simply a Linux requirement.
 To do anything useful on LUMI users need to be member of a project.
+In fact, if you have no project on LUMI, your account will even be disabled.
 There are also "robot accounts" for special purposes that would not correspond to a physical person but have a specific goal (like organising data ingestion from an external source) but few projects are granted